tjenret/invoice-mgmt/README.md

 # Invoice Tracker

-### A small web app to allow tracking of invoices for multiple business units at once.
+### A small web app to allow tracking of invoices.
 -----

 **Tech Stack**